Skip to content

 mysql = DFF.CONN('mysql')

 Different connectors have different operation methods and parameters.
-For more details, please refer to Script Development / Connector Object DFF.CONN
+For details, please refer to Script Development / Connector Object DFF.CONN

 3. Environment Variables